stakwork/sphinx-key/DEMONOTES.md

 ### ESP32

-- Log in to the ubuntu machine, launch terminal, and `cd code/sphinx-key/sphinx-key`.
+- Log in to the ubuntu machine, connect the ESP, launch terminal, and `cd code/sphinx-key/sphinx-key`.
 - Then launch `clearstorage`, and do a `ctrl-c` when you see the message `NVS cleared!` in the logs.
 - Launch `buildkey`.
 This builds the signer software that will run on the esp.
 - `flashkey`.
 This writes the signer software to the esp.